jez/blog/_posts/2024-11-26-typing-on-phones.md

 I keep coming back to this idea: what if we had better text input for mobile devices?

 With a little practice, anyone can get to 100 wpm typing on a computer keyboard.
 Many can get much higher than that.
-And it's not just raw text input speed: the precision of a mouse and ubiquity of keyboard shortcuts allow effortlessly editing already written.
+And it's not just raw text input speed: the precision of a mouse and ubiquity of keyboard shortcuts allow effortlessly editing already-written text.

 By contrast, text input on phones is sluggish.
 Innovations like autocorrect, swiping, and predictive text input help, but even the fastest, mobile-native users struggle to get faster than 70 wpm.[^palin2019typing] I top out around 50 wpm despite consistently beating 130 wpm on a desktop keyboard.